Common 529 Questions

 - Defer the use of your savings and leave contributions invested in the account.

-- Withdraw the assets in your account for a “non-qualified” distribution (a distribution not used for qualified higher education expenses).
+- Withdraw the assets in your account for a “non-qualified” distribution (a distribution not used for qualified education expenses).
 Earnings (but not contribution amounts) would be subject to state and federal tax plus a 10% federal tax penalty on the earnings.
 Some plans may charge additional fees or penalties on non-qualified distributions.

 Q. What if my child is in high school?
 Is it too late to open an account?

 A. It is never too late to save for higher education.
 You may open an account for an individual of any age, and the account may be used immediately.
 Note that some prepaid tuition plans may need a longer timeline to see a significant return on investment, so be sure to check with plan administrators.

 Q. What if my beneficiary receives a scholarship?

 A. You can use your funds to pay for expenses not covered by the scholarship, such as room and board, books and other required supplies.
 If you withdraw funds and do not use them for qualified expenses, the earnings portion of your withdrawal may be taxed at the scholarship recipient’s tax rate, but will not be subject to the 10% additional federal tax penalty.

 Q. Who qualifies as a family member of the beneficiary?

 - Nieces or nephews